pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * They will show up in two hours.

----
-Ana: What was your presentation about?

-Bob: In my presentation last week, I [talked about,showed] our approach to the solution.

----

 ## shut shut (irr)
 * We had to shut the server down.